Bordeaux vs Lyon prediction, preview, team news and more | MLS 2020

-Lyon have built on their excellent Champions League form and won their first Ligue 1 fixture against Dijon by a 4-1 margin.
+Lyon have built on their excellent Champions League form and won their first Ligue 1 fixture 4-1 against Dijon.
 Memphis Depay scored a magnificent hat-trick last week and will be his side's chief threat going into this match.

 Bordeaux vs Lyon Head-to-Head